hamidrezaghavami/Expense-Tracker/README.md

 #Expense Tracker

-A simple Expense Tracker API built with Node.js and Express.
+A simple Expense Tracker CLI built with Node.js and Express.
 This project is part of the roadmap.sh backend projects.

 🚀 ##Features
 	•	Add Expenses – Record your spending with details like title, amount, category, and date.